 The southern edges (7-9) are largely surrounded by a deep belt of market gardens, small fields and historic orchards.
-They are considered potentially more suitable for new development, as commuter traffic would not affect the rest of the village.
-However, development would need to preserve the landscape belt and create suitable amenity space.
+Change to these edges is more shielded from views from the surrounding countryside and would need to preserve the landscape belt to retain the soft visual edge, and create suitable amenity space.